taylor-edwards/docker-craftcms/README.md

 The first time you access the site you'll have to run through CraftCMS's install process.
 You can reach the page at [http://localhost/index.php?p=admin/install](http://localhost/index.php?p=admin/install).

+## Todo

+* Use persistent volume for the main site storage
+* Add SSL/TLS support with Let's Encrypt